kmfriesen/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Kickstarting with Excel
-Preforming analysis on Kickstarter data to uncover trends
-#An Analysis of Kickstarter Campaigns
+##Overview of the Project
+### Purpose
+The purpose of this project was to uncover